peteratseneca/dps907fall2018/Week_12/README.md

 ### Angular Demo App

-This is a demo application showing how to use the HttpClient service and Observables in modern (2017 and 2018) Angular.
+This shows how to use the HttpClient service and Observables in **modern (2017 and 2018) Angular**.
+Credit to [Keith Dechant as the author of this app](https://github.com/kdechant/angular5-httpclient-demo).

 #### Running the app